ShobaS/Daily-Log/log.md

 Day 69:
 Learnt in freecodecamp about React.
 Have to complete it by this week and read few code in react also.

+Day 70:
+Worked on Freecodecamp challenge drumkit and learnt react in fcc.
+Have to make the learning wider in order to understand better.